wultra/powerauth-docker/docs/Home.md

 # PowerAuth Docker Documentation

-This is the wiki page for Docker deployment of a complete PowerAuth infrastructure.
+This documentation describes how to use Docker for deployment of complete PowerAuth infrastructure.

 Following topics are covered: